viascience/ztf-tutorial/README.md

 - Node.js (version 18 or higher)
 - Docker and Docker Compose
 - Basic understanding of React and modern JavaScript
+- For Step Up Authentication Tutorial : Basic understanding of digital signatures and authentication flows
-- For Tutorial 2: Familiarity with Web3 concepts and blockchain development
+- For Web3 Tutorial: Familiarity with Web3 concepts and blockchain development

 ### Quick Start
 1. Clone this repository